Heat Safety & Air Quality

 Keep households safe and get prepared by creating an extreme heat emergency plan: Extreme Heat Preparedness Guide

-Follow the extreme heat safety tips in the section below and refer to this map of water fountains, places to stay cool and misting stations around the City:
+Follow the extreme heat safety tips in the section below and refer to the Richmond Cooling Map of water fountains, places to stay cool and misting stations around the City.

 Water Fountains and Places to Stay Cool in Richmond